jdjakub/papers/prog-2022/prog22-manuscript.md

 Today, REPLs exist for many programming languages.
 Unlike in Lisp, they are often separate from the running program.
 REPLs often maintain an execution state independent of a running program and there are many strategies for prototyping code in a REPL before making it a part of an ordinary compiled application.

 Notebooks for data science are a particularly interesting example.
 Their primary output is the notebook itself, rather than a separate application to be compiled and run.
 The code lives in a document format, interleaved with other notations.
 Code is written in small parts that are executed (almost) immediately, offering the user more rapid feedback than in conventional programming.
 A notebook can be seen as a trace of how the result has been obtained, although one often problematic feature of notebooks is that some notebook systems allow the user to run code blocks out-of-order.
-Retracing the individual steps in a notebook may thus be more subtle than following a trace produced from a conventional REPL (for example, using the `dribble` function in Common Lisp).
+Retracing the individual steps in a notebook may thus be more subtle than following a trace produced from a conventional REPL (for example, using the `dribble` function in Common Lisp to record the session to a file.)

 ### Haskell and other languages
 The aforementioned 1990s paradigm shift from thinking about *systems* to thinking about *languages* means that researchers tend to emphasize the language side of programming.
 However, all programming languages are a part of a richer ecosystem that consist of editors and other tools.
 In our analysis, we choose Haskell as our example of a clearly *language-focused* programming system.